-hello. i’m a writer, filmmaker, and photographer born in the philippines, raised in america, and based in england.
+hi. i’m a writer, filmmaker, and photographer born in the philippines, raised in america, and based in england.

 As a woman of Benguet, Bontoc, Ifugao, and Kapampangan ancestry, my work is driven by themes of identity, migration, diaspora, and indigeneity.

-I’m currently finishing up an MSt in Creative Writing, then continuing on to a PhD in English this autumn, both at the University of Cambridge.
+I’m finishing up an MSt in Creative Writing, continuing on to a PhD in English this autumn, both at the University of Cambridge.
 My research, supervised by Dr. Chana Morgenstern, will take a comparative look at Southeast Asian-American and Filipino-American postcolonial novels and films from the contemporary period, examining them as literatures of activism and resistance in response to the American imperial center.